jonnyspicer/jonnyspicer.com/content/blog/2021/05/2021-05-22-guernsey-is-inescapable.md

 - Misc
 series: ["Moving to London"]
 ---
-One of hte things I was particularly looking forward to about London was the sense of anonymity.
+One of the things I was particularly looking forward to about London was the sense of anonymity.
 In Guernsey, you see someone you know around every corner, and that leads to a sense of feeling watched & judged, and having to perform and conform 100% of the time you're out in public.
 Obviously, I hated that, but I thought London would be different.

 And obviously it is, by and large.
 But I have already bumped into three people from Guernsey that I know, and I've only been here 15 days.
 The first was the brother of someone in my